felix-kocht/Flapper/README.md

-# Readme
+# Flapper

+The Flapper is a marine demonstrator, showing locomotion on water using two flapping hydrofoils, similar to a dolphins tail.
+This repo contains the arduino code for the Flapper, python scripts for communication with the Flapper and experiment scheduling and test result data.
+A corresponding scientific paper is currently in the review process and will be linked here, once public.

 ## File structure

-- folder for any part of the code (the 2 Controllers are PlatformIO projects (get the VSCode extension to run them))
+- One folder for any part of the code (the 2 Controllers are PlatformIO projects, so get the VSCode extension to run them)
-- the Visual Detector ended up being all the Pyhton scripts but was not renamed due to compatibility
+- the Visual Detector contains all Pyhton scripts for visual flap localisation (using April Tags) and experiment scheduling and Flapper communication.
-- For how to use the code refer to the Team Project Report or contact me at felix.koch@mail.de
+- For more detailed instructions on how to use the code refer to the Team Project Report, if obtainable, or contact me at felix.koch@mail.de